 There is a risk that air could leak back into the pleural space if there is a gap at the incision site or at the connections of the chest drain equipment.
 The nurses will monitor your child closely to make sure this does not happen.

 The amount of air, blood or fluid draining away will be carefully measured.
-If your child has had an operation or has blood in the chest for another reason, and the amount of blood draining away is large, he or she may need a blood transfusion and/or an operation to find and stop the cause of the bleeding.
+If your child has had an operation or has blood in the chest for another reason, and the amount of blood draining away is large, they may need a blood transfusion and/or an operation to find and stop the cause of the bleeding.

 Although the procedure to insert a chest drain is carried out under sterile conditions, there is a small risk that the insertion site could become infected.
 Children who have had an operation usually have a short course of antibiotics after the operation but other children may need antibiotics for a few days.